kjumara/Pong-Clone/README.md

 ## Contact

-For any questions, feedback, or suggestions, feel free to reach out to me via [your contact info or GitHub profile].
+For any questions, feedback, or suggestions, feel free to reach out to me!
 I'd love to hear from you!

 Enjoy the game and may the best player win! 🎮